dotoroart/cards/README.md

 - Have I thought about doing something with NFT collectibles?
 Yes.
 - Do I have any idea how that could be done properly?
 No.
 - Am I in the right mental state to research this?
 Maybe... but probably no.
-- Would it add anything to the game, other than complexity?
+- Would it add anything to the project, other than complexity?
 Not sure...
 - Isn't enough work just designing and drawing the base set of cards?
 Totally..

 #### Reality